3 Simple Ways to Improve the Quality of Your Customer Feedback

 Take some time to look into each platform in detail.
 They all work different and come with widely different costs.
 Either way, they’re a great way to get yourself in front of new people.
 Don’t write them off.

-We have a webinar on ROI and paid social that will give you some points to start off with.
+We have a guide on ROI and paid social that will give you some points to start off with.

 Another thing to consider is how often you post.
 This will often come down to what you’ve decided in your strategy and the kinds of posts you’ll be making.